ilija-s/loop-fusion/examples/README.md

 ### How does the fusion algorithm work?

-The algorithm consist of seven key steps:
+The algorithm consist of six key steps:

 1) Moving instructions from the L2 Exit block to L1 Preheader
   ![image](https://github.com/ilija-s/loop-fusion/assets/46342896/d5d4e01f-94f3-489b-9ce3-a70fe4ae3248)